 In 2019 there are fife academy workshops.
 You can find more information about the individual sessions here.

-The Academy tickets also entitle you to attend the congress and the trade fair.
+(Academy Language German) also entitle you to attend the congress and the Trade Fair.

 Please note that only 40 places will be given per workshop.
 We therefore recommend a timely booking.

 09 April 2019 | 9:30 a.m. – 1:15 p.m.

 Chairman: Prof. Christian Johner, Johner Institut

 At the very latest with the introduction of the new regulations for medical products, the subject of IT security introduced a statutory requirement to be complied with by all manufacturers.

 What sounds simple enough is proving to be difficult to implement in everyday situations: How can one tell how secure a product is against intentional and unintentional threats, either internally or externally?
 What sort of actions are legislators expecting from manufacturers?
 How can such actions be included in the development process?
 And what must be done by manufacturers and by operators once the process has been put into effect?
 And how does one deal with a situation in which one’s team does not include any IT security experts, even though they may be skilled developers?
 And what are the requirements of the authorities, auditors and relevant bodies?

 This workshop not only provides information about statutory requirements but also offers concrete assistance and replies to the above questions.